Performing Arts Series

 Tuesday, March 17 | 7:30 P.m.

-inn at Depauw, student social space
+inn at Depauw, social center

 Come celebrate Saint Patrick’s Day with Solas, who Fiona Ritchie of NPR’s “The Thistle and Shamrock” has called “Irish-America’s most influential band.”
 Formed nearly twenty years ago in Chicago, Solas’s current ensemble consists of founding members Seamus Egan on flute and Winifred Horan on fiddle, along with Eamon McElholm on guitar and keyboards and Mick McAuley on button accordion, with Moira Smiley adding vocals.